Bingo and the Little Woman: Bingo and the Little Woman

 Bertie and his friend Bingo Little dine at the Senior Liberal Club, where Bingo falls in love with their waitress.
 She returns his feelings.
-Bingo asks Bertie to convince Bingo's uncle, Lord Bittlesham, to restore his allowance by once more pretending to be the romance novelist Rosie M. Banks, whom Lord Bittlesham admires.
+Bingo asks Bertie to persuade Bingo's uncle, Lord Bittlesham, to restore his allowance by once more pretending to be the romance novelist Rosie M. Banks, whom Lord Bittlesham admires.
 Bertie is reluctant, but Bingo reminds him they were at school together.
 Bingo tells Bertie to send Bittlesham an autographed copy of Rosie M. Banks's most recent novel, The Woman Who Braved All.

 Having greatly enjoyed the book, Lord Bittlesham listens to Bertie and agrees to restore Bingo's allowance.
 However, he does not approve of Bingo's engagement.

 Bertie tells this to Bingo, who is happy about his allowance but disappointed not to have his uncle's approval.
 Bingo is gone for three days, and when he reappears, he looks dazed and rambles about random topics.
 At last, he tells Bertie the big news: he is married.

 All's Well

-Bertie is stunned that Bingo finally got married.
-Bingo convinces Bertie to talk to Lord Bittlesham again to break the news.
-Bertie talks to Bittlesham, and at first Bittlesham is angry that Bingo married without his approval.
-Bertie, however, quotes from The Woman Who Braved All, and persuades him to support the marriage.
+Bertie is stunned that Bingo has got married.
+Bingo persuade Bertie to talk to Lord Bittlesham again to break the news.
+Bertie talks to Bittlesham, and at first Bittlesham is angry that Bingo has married without his approval.
+However Bertie quotes from The Woman Who Braved All and persuades him to support the marriage.
 As he leaves, Bertie tells Bingo and his wife, who are waiting outside the room, that they can talk to Lord Bittlesham now.

 Bingo later comes to Bertie in distress and says that his wife, spotting the same book Bertie quoted from, told Lord Bittlesham that she was Rosie M. Banks.
 She had been working as a waitress to gather material for a book and had not told Bingo because she was touched that Bingo loved her regardless.
-At first, Lord Bittlesham calls her an imposter, but she proves her claim.
+At first Lord Bittlesham calls her an imposter, but she proves her claim.
 Bittlesham is angry with Bertie and Bingo for fooling him.
 Rosie is also upset with Bertie for pretending to be her.
 Jeeves suggests that Bertie go hunting in Norfolk while Jeeves stays behind to sort things out.